Summary

 10 total

-Thinx does not publicly disclose information regarding its energy efficiency measures or use of renewable energy in its operations.
+Thinx has not publicly disclosed significant information about their energy efficiency measures or use of renewable energy in production.